dbarnas/Biometry/Lectures/Midterm1/Class_5.md

 - get all the deviates, square the deviates, sum the squared deviates (sum of squares), out of all the possible means, the mean where the sum of squares is the least (the minimum), is our OLS mean
 - identifies parameter estimate that minimizes the sum of squared differences between each value in a sample and the parameter
 - to get the range of sum of squares, you use every possible mean of your sample (within your range) to get each set of deviates to square and sum.
+- we can try all the means, and the one that is the most likely population mean is the one with the lowest sum of squared deviates/ minimum squared deviates
+  - take all possible means
+  - calculate the squared deviates
+  - where the sum of squares is minimized is where half the data is on one side of the mean and half the data is on the other side
+  - so i think to get OLS, you would use every number within your data range as a "mean" estimate and then you'd get deviations from each mean, which is why on the parabola you have those super far away points, because most of the data isn't going to be that close to the most extreme low and high value, but at one particular number/mean, the data will be close enough to have that minimum value. so when we graph the regression line, we're basically plotting the residuals (i think) and drawing a straight line through those residuals to get our slope. and with that ols mean, we're assuming the residuals will be minimized for each data point or at least the data set so our slope is the most representative of our data
+  - and residuals = deviations

 **Maximum Likelihood (ML)**
 - does not assume a normal distribution